jmpinit/painter-robot-server/README.md

 to swap the ports in the command.
 8. Open Chrome and navigate to the application.
 It should be located at [http://localhost:3000](http://localhost:3000).

+# Headless Mode

+Start with the `--headless` flag to not start the web UI and instead accept controldata via the remote API.

 ## Controls

 Hit the enter key to take control of the robot.